 The anticipated route will traverse through Central Fort Myers, Midtown, and the Downtown River District before crossing the River to North Fort Myers, all of which constitute the four (4) sections of the study area.
-This proposed alternate Route is anticipated to meet up with the rest of the SUN Trail Network to the south at the JYLP Trail Extension beginning at Hanson Street and Palm Avenue, and to the north at the existing Shared Use Path on North Tamiami Trail, north of Bayshore Road (SR 78).
+This proposed alternate Route is anticipated to meet up with the rest of the SUN Trail Network to the south at the JYLP Trail Extension beginning at Hanson Street and Palm Avenue, and to the north either at the existing Shared Use Path on North Tamiami Trail, or the 8' wide sidewalk on the east side of North Cleveland Avenue, north of Bayshore Road (SR 78) to its terminus at Littleton Road.